TABLE OF CONTENTS

 Have the donation button be the first thing your supporter sees when they arrive on your site and the last thing they see when leaving.
 This will help convert browsers to donations much easier.

 You can also utilize crowdfunding websites that are available for nonprofits to collect from.
-They are a great option for startups, but do charge fees.
-So if you want to keep all of the money that you raise, beginning a website for nonprofit is the way to go.
+They are a great option for startups but do charge fees.
+So if you want to keep all of the money that you raise, beginning a website for a nonprofit is the way to go.

-With an integrated payment gateway setup you will be able to not only take payments online, but you can manually type in their information over the phone or by mail.
+With an integrated payment gateway setup, you will be able to not only take payments online but can manually type in their information over the phone or by mail.
 Many nonprofits use phone and mail donation platforms as a way to drive contributions.
 With a merchant account and payment gateway, taking these types of payments is an easy addition.
 The only change requires a virtual payment terminal to be authorized.
 But this commonly happens when you are approved in the first place.

 Second, Obtain A Nonprofit Payment Gateway